 26. The Universe.

 The universe is an endless inspiration for ideas.
 Why not use it?
-Try drawing the Moon and the stars, painting planets or galaxies.
+Try drawing the Moon and the stars, or paint a galaxy with acrylic paint.

 27. Watercolor circles.